Simspace/island/README.md

       withPath :: (forall x.
 Path s x -> f x -> g x) -> s f a -> s g a atPath   :: Path s b -> Optic s (s f a) (f b)

+A path can be converted into an optic pointing at the value inside the corresponding position.
+This optic must be at least as powerful as a Traversal', and can be stronger if the shape guarantees that the position is always present or that a single value at that position is sufficient to reconstruct the entire shape.
+In particular, the product shapes use a Lens', while the sum shapes use a Prism'.

 FAQ
 ---